Senate Committee Passes Bipartisan Future of AI Innovation Act

 In News

-The U.S. Senate Commerce, Science, and Transportation Committee has passed the bipartisan Future of AI Innovation Act, a significant step towards maintaining U.S. leadership in the global race to develop artificial intelligence (AI) and other emerging technologies.
-The bill, spearheaded by Senators Maria Cantwell, Todd Young, John Hickenlooper, Marsha Blackburn, Ben Ray Luján, Roger Wicker, and Kyrsten Sinema, aims to foster strong partnerships between government, business, civil society, and academia to advance AI research and innovation.
+The U.S. Senate Commerce, Science, and Transportation Committee has advanced the Future of AI Innovation Act, marking a major step in maintaining America’s leadership in artificial intelligence and other emerging technologies.
+The bipartisan bill, introduced by Senators Maria Cantwell, Todd Young, John Hickenlooper, Marsha Blackburn, Ben Ray Luján, Roger Wicker, and Kyrsten Sinema, aims to foster collaboration between government, industry, academia, and civil society to accelerate responsible AI innovation.

 Need Help?